 “I think the bigger impact is its saved me from loans, but it’s definitely shaped how I’d save for my kids for college,” said Jake Leppek, Julie’s son, who is in his final year at California Polytechnic State University.
 “The idea of having an account is an appealing idea to me.
 Seeing the help that my parents have given me in college, I would absolutely give that to my child.”

 The owner of a 529 account is commonly the contributor.
-While the owner depends on who is willing to be responsible for the account, Grant Glenn, Owner of Noble Wealth Partners and Individual Wealth Strategist, recommends focusing on ownership.
+While the owner depends on who is willing to be responsible for the account, Grant Glenn, Co-owner of Noble Wealth Partners and Individual Wealth Strategist, recommends focusing on ownership.

 “I think that the most important thing is — pay attention to the ownership of the 529,” said Glenn.
 “Commonly, the financial advisors will want that under the ownership of the grandparent for FAFSA purposes.”